-37. AdwCleaner – AdwCleaner helps you clean Adware and Toolbars from your PC that have been installed by other software on your computer.
-It’s a must-have tool if your PC has a lot of toolbars and adware and you want to get rid of all it.
+40. AdwCleaner – AdwCleaner helps you clean Adware and Toolbars from your PC that have been installed by other software on your computer.
+It’s a must-have tool if your PC has a lot of toolbars and adware and you want to get rid of all of it.

-46. FileZilla – Everyone likes an app with the “Zilla” suffix in it, and there’s a lot else to like here, too, such as transfer speed control, great file management, and color-coding to show that files are in sync.
+48. FileZilla – Everyone likes an app with the “Zilla” suffix in it, and there’s much else to like here, too, such as transfer speed control, great file management, and color-coding to show that files are in sync.

-47. LastPass – LastPass is a great password manager for Windows (and other OSes too).
+49. LastPass – LastPass is a great password manager for Windows (and other OSes, too).
 Not only does it save passwords for you, it also helps you auto-fill forms on websites and generate random passwords.

-50. Encryptr – Encryptr is a free and private password manager for your PC that lets you save passwords, generate secure passwords, search for saved passwords, and has zero knowledge cloud so only you know your passwords and even the server.
+52. Encryptr – Encryptr is a free and private password manager for your PC that lets you save passwords, generate secure passwords, search for saved passwords, and has a zero knowledge cloud so only you and the server know your passwords.

 Iso Management Software

-51. Integrated ISO software – First, don’t forget that Windows 10 has integrated ISO mounting software, which does a perfectly decent job of mounting and unmounting common disc image formats.
+53. Integrated ISO software – First, don’t forget that Windows 10 has integrated ISO mounting software which does a perfectly decent job of mounting and unmounting common disc image formats.

-60. Greenshot – Greenshot is an open-source and free screenshot tool that helps you capture the screen of your PC and save it as an image file on your computer.
-You have a number of options to choose from when you take a screenshot such as if you want to take a full screenshot or just the selected region.
+61. Greenshot – Greenshot is an open-source and free screenshot tool that helps you capture the screen of your PC and save it as an image file on your computer.
+You have a number of options to choose from when you take a screenshot such as taking a full screenshot or just the selected region.

-61. Lightshot – Lightshot lets you take customizable screenshots on your PC.
-It helps you take either full-screen or selected region’s screenshots, and you can then use the built-in editor to quickly edit the captured screenshot on your PC.
+62. Lightshot – Lightshot lets you take customizable screenshots on your PC.
+It helps you take either full-screen or selected region screenshots, and you can then use the built-in editor to quickly edit the captured screenshot on your PC.

-63. 7capture – 7capture lets you capture your screenshots in transparent mode which means it lets you have screenshots of rounded corner app windows.
+64. 7capture – 7capture lets you capture your screenshots in transparent mode which means it lets you have screenshots of rounded-corner app windows.
 Also, it lets you remove the background image from the transparent bars of apps so you get the perfect quality screenshot you want.